transcom/mymove-docs/docs/backend/testing/acceptance-testing-payment-requests.md

 You need to be sure that the MTO and MTO Shipment have the details needed for pricing the Service Items included in the payment request.
 For example to price a Domestic Linehaul service item the MTO Shipment will need both estimated and actual weight set.
 See above on how to update the shipment.

-To create a payment request add the following json to a file called `create_payment_request.json`
+To create a payment request add the following JSON to a file called `create_payment_request.json`

 ```json
 {